MAEMOD-MORU/MAEMOD-MORU.github.io/README.md

 # MAEMOD Website

-code of The Mathematical and Economic MODelling (MAEMOD) Web for collect project and code.
+code of The Mathematical And Economic MODelling (MAEMOD) Web for collect project and code.

 Website : https://maemod-moru.github.io/